ap0calypse/whistle/README.md

 ------

 whistle aims to be a very minimalistic and basic audio player.
-Currently it can play mp3- and ogg-vorbis-files.
+Currently it can play mp3 and ogg files.

 Basically, whistle is a nifty front-end to mplayer, which it's based on.
 Without mplayer, there would be no whistle.
-The earlier mpg123 back-end is now completely done by mplayer.
+The earlier mpg123 back-end work is now completely done by mplayer.

 Thanks: